-Alison Brawner is a Licensed Professional Counselor, Nationally Certified Counselor, and Registered Play Therapist Supervisor who specializes in working with children, teens, adults and families.
+Alison Brawner is a Licensed Professional Counselor, Nationally Certified Counselor, and Registered Play Therapist Supervisor (RPT-S) who specializes in working with children, teens, adults and families.
 Alison’s undergraduate degree in Early Childhood Education from Texas Christian University and her Master’s degree in Counseling from Missouri State University have helped her gain the knowledge necessary to be a counselor.
 Alison’s over thirteen years providing clinically counseling services, her previous work in the area as a public school teacher and a school guidance counselor have given her the experience to be a highly effective therapist.

 Alison now uses her knowledge and experience working with children, teens, adults and families in group and individual settings to help in a wide range of issues.
 She works with children and adults who are struggling with issues of trauma, abuse, attachment, and anxiety.
 Her experience dealing with children and families has made her successful in facilitating parenting groups and parental education seminars.

 Alison favors the use of play therapy, Theraplay®, and Love and Logic.”
-Alison has a wide range of work in the special needs population as she and her husband facilitate running and operating a special needs camp (Camp Barnabas) and college preparatory/independent living community in Branson (Barnabas Prep/Life).
+Alison has a wide range of work with neurodivergent populations as she and her husband facilitate running and operating a special needs camp (Camp Barnabas) and college preparatory/independent living community in Branson (Barnabas Prep/Life).
 If you have any questions for Alison you may email her at [email protected].